lextm/jekyll-theme-chirpy/_posts/2012-2-25-touch-mouse-mate.md

 Now my first day achievement is out there on GitHub, released under MIT/X11 license, https://github.com/lextm/touchmousemate

-And its CodePlex homepage is being prepared, http://touchmousemate.codeplex.com (will be online in the coming days)
+And its CodePlex homepage is being prepared and will be online in the coming days.

 If you cannot wait until the installers are available on CodePlex, you can compile the code base following the instructions in readme.txt.